 Members of the UNSC

 The Council is composed of 15 Member States:

 - five permanent members: China, France, Russian Federation, the United Kingdom, and the United States,

-- and ten non-permanent members elected for two-year terms by the General Assembly: Estonia, India, Ireland, Kenya, Mexico, Niger, Norway, Saint Vincent and the Grenadines, Tunisia and Viet Nam.
+- and ten non-permanent members elected for two-year terms by the General Assembly: Albania, Brazil, Gabon, Ghana, India, Ireland, Kenya, Mexico, Norway and the United Arab Emirates.

 The Security Council’s procedure is based on the premise that representatives do this full time (which is fair, since it’s their job).
 Sadly, we don’t have that luxury, and so an Evatt Security Council simulation runs on rules of procedure developed specifically for the competition.

 We realise that these rules are complicated, and so you can find on this page a more detailed Guide to Procedure and a Procedure Cheat Sheet.
 Amendments (changes to the resolution you write yourself) are the heart of Evatt, and you can find a useful Amendment Form for printing, as well as tips on how to figure out which amendments to propose, at our Research site.

 However, there is absolutely no substitute for actually doing an Evatt to learn the procedure, and to that end you should check out the Evatt competition in your state for the next round or an opportunity to hold an Evatt in School!

 Likewise we would recommend that advanced and experienced students review the official rules of procedure, since there are lots of hidden goodies in there for the high performing team.